gitmystuff/agentic-playground/01 - Getting Started/03 - Getting_Started_Lab_Guide.md

 **Q: Can I use the free tier for everything?**
 **A:** OpenAI's free tier has strict rate limits (3 RPM).
 You may need to upgrade for larger projects.

+**Q: Is there an alternative to OpenAI's free tier**
+**A:** Yes, you can use OpenRouter for better free access.
+Check out our instructions on how to get your free API key here: [OpenRouter More Info](https://github.com/gitmystuff/agentic-playground/blob/main/files/OpenRouter.md)

 ---

 **Lab Complete! 🎉**